ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `billing.account.update`             | An event is generated when you update information about the account.  |
 | `billing.account.active`             | An event is generated when you verify the account, that is, an event is generated when the account becomes active. |
 | `billing.account-subscription.create` | An event is generated when you create a [Subscription account](/docs/account?topic=account-accounts#subscription-account). |
-{: caption="Table 1.
-Actions that generate account management events" caption-side="top"}
+{: caption="Actions that generate account management events" caption-side="top"}

 ## Events for managing account usage reports